openframeworks/ofSite/_documentation/3d/ofCamera.markdown

 Set whether or not the aspect ratio of this camera is forced to a non-default setting.

 The camera's aspect ratio, by default, is the aspect ratio of your viewport.
 If you have set a non-default value (with ofCamera::setAspectRatio()), you can toggle whether or not this value is applied.

+Parameters:
+forceAspectRatio Whether or not this camera should use an aspect ratio you have set yourself.